MohitGarg1234/newsapp-React-Js/README.md

-# NewsEveryday : A cool web Application which enables users to see latest news anytime.
+# NewsEveryday : A web Application which allows users to see latest news anytime.

 ## Tech Stack
 ```